|

 manage to avoid relegation to the Conference.
 It should

-of the past year if we have another season at least
+the past year if we have another season at least ahead

-ahead of us as a League club.
-The falling out if we
+of us as a League club.
+The falling out if we are relegated

-the 1960�s when chairman such as Stafford Heginbotham
+1960�s when chairman such as Stafford Heginbotham of

-labour, �Each year at the Annual meeting�, he said, �I
+�Each year at the Annual meeting�, he said, �I like

-like to say the same thing � directors direct, managers
+to say the same thing � directors direct, managers manage

-manage and players bloody well play�.
-Now I would like
+and players bloody well play�.
+Now I would like to think

-to think there is room for supporters to have a say
+there is room for supporters to have a say and help

-and help in the running of clubs like Chester too.
+in the running of clubs like Chester too.
+I had hoped

-of a fruitful partnership between the supporters of
+partnership between the supporters of Chester and Terry

 One of my favourite Americans, the